Tutorial 1 - Your first app¶

 Bootstrap a new project¶

 Let’s start our first BeeWare project!
-Using the Briefcase
+We’re going to use the Briefcase

-we’re going to create an application called Hello World.
-Run the following
+new command to create an application called Hello World.
+Run the

 Briefcase will ask us for some details of our new application.
 For the purposes of this tutorial, use the following: